What a year. So many things happened it’s impossible to list them all. I’ll start from the most life changing–living abroad.

 Working with so many colleagues has some really nice benefits.
 People with diverse backgrounds or roles are more accessible, making it easier to get feedback and new insights.
 Both are a necessary part of learning.

-From sandy beaches of Mallorca to cold San Francisco and from tech-savvy cab riders to costly Swiss precision, last year was rewarding once again.
+From sandy beaches of Mallorca to cold San Francisco and tech-savvy cab riders, last year was rewarding once again.
 Every trip, pleasant or not, allowed me to experience something new.
 It’s funny for me to say this because I wasn’t keen on travel when I was younger.
 But now … now I’m wiser.

 The world is a book and those who do not travel read only one page.